matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-21-day_036_blackbird.md

     Step 6 (WEB):
     Web GUI use is extremely easy.
-    Type the username you want to search and hit the arrow button to the right of the input field perform the search.
+    Type the username you want to search for and click the arrow button to the right of the input field to perform the search.

-    Once search is complete you will see a website with results.
+    Once the search is complete you will see a website with results.

 <br>

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/blackbird/blackbird3.PNG)

     Step 7 (WEB):
-    From the web results you can export the results as a PDF file by clicking export as, choosing PDF and saving the file.
+    From the web results, you can export the results as a PDF file by clicking export as, choosing PDF and saving the file.

 <br>